ben-goldman/nino3.4-amplitude/README.md

 #### Generally, most of my products are in `.pdf` form.

+#### Files named `readme.md`, `readme.org` are summary/explanation for certain folders, or they contain an online-viewable copy of that folder's content.

 Navigate repository on website and download files individually as needed.

 - Navigate by clicking on folder links at top